Home / The ETF Showdown: SCHD vs. VIG vs. DGRO (Strategic Analysis)

 Winner: DGRO or VIG

 Pair DGRO with VOO.
 Avoid JEPI (Upside Cap).
+You need the tech exposure to compound wealth over decades.

 The Decumulator (Age 60+)